LIAAD/Time-Matters/README.md

 ### Time-Matters-SingleDoc
 Time-Matters-SingleDoc aims to score temporal expressions found within a single text.
 Given an identified temporal expression it offers the user two options:

-(1) to retrieve a unique score for each temporal expression found, regardless it occurs multiple times in different parts of the text, that is multiple occurrences of a date (e.g., 2019.......
-2019) in different sentences, will always return the same score (e.g., 0.92);
+(1) to retrieve a unique score for each temporal expression found, regardless it occurs multiple times in different parts of the text, that is multiple occurrences of a date in different sentences (e.g., 2019.......
+2019), will always return the same score (e.g., 0.92);

-(2) to retrieve a different score for each occurrence of a temporal expression, that is, multiple occurrences of a date (e.g., 2019.......
-2019) in different sentences, will return multiple scores (e.g., 0.92 for the occurrence of 2019 in sentence 1; and 0.77 for the occurrence of 2019 in sentence 2);
+(2) to retrieve a different score for each occurrence of a temporal expression, that is, multiple occurrences of a date in different sentences (e.g., 2019.......
+2019), will return multiple (eventually different) scores (e.g., 0.92 for the occurrence of 2019 in sentence 1; and 0.77 for the occurrence of 2019 in sentence 2);

 How to work with each one will be explained next.
 But before, both the libraries as well as the text need to be imported.